dahlia/awesome-sqlalchemy/README.rst

    to with table and record viewers.
 Sprox provides a way to fill your widgets, whether they are forms or other content with customizable data.

+Flask-Validator_
+   Data validator for Flask and SQL-Alchemy, working at Model component with events, preventing invalid data in the columns.
+   The extension works with event listeners from SQLAlchemy.

 .. _Colander: http://docs.pylonsproject.org/projects/colander/
 .. _ColanderAlchemy: https://github.com/stefanofontanelli/ColanderAlchemy
 .. _Deform: http://docs.pylonsproject.org/projects/deform/